Brian Chan

 Brian Chan is a Canadian composer and multi-instrumentalist.

-He has written music for Neflix’s North of North, Nickelodeon’s The Fairly OddParents: A New Wish, CBC’s Allegiance, Lego Dreamzzz (Season 3), Angry Birds: Summer Madness, DreamWorks Animation’s Pinecone & Pony, Fox’s Alert: Missing Persons Unit (Seasons 2-3), Sony’s Panhandle and Sam Raimi’s 50 States of Fright.
-He is a recipient of the 2024 SOCAN Breakout Composer Award, multiple Canadian Screen Award nominations, Canadian Screen Music Awards nominations, and Leo Awards.
+Chan has written music for CBS's Boston Blue, Wonder Project's It's Not Like That, Netflix's North of North, Nickelodeon's The Fairly OddParents: A New Wish, CBC's Allegiance, Lego Dreamzzz (Season 3), Angry Birds: Summer Madness, DreamWorks Animation's Pinecone & Pony, Team Zenko Go, Fox's Alert: Missing Persons Unit (Seasons 2-3), Sony's Panhandle and Sam Raimi's 50 States of Fright.
+He is a recipient of the 2024 SOCAN Breakout Composer Award, multiple Canadian Screen Award nominations, a Canadian Screen Music Award, and multiple Leo Awards.
 He is one half of a composing duo with his brother Caleb Chan.

 Life and career

 Chan was raised in Hong Kong and Vancouver, British Columbia.
 He attended McGill University and holds a Masters in Sound Recording from the Schulich School of Music.
 Prior to writing music for picture, he was a recording engineer that worked with CBC radio, Vancouver Symphony Orchestra and the Manitoba Chamber Orchestra.
 His engineering work with Chor leoni was nominated for a Juno award.

 As a musician and arranger, Chan has contributed to numerous albums, collaborating with artists such as Jordan Klassen, Dear Rouge and Iamtheliving.

 Chan is a board member of the Vancouver International Film Festival (VIFF).